mjordan/islandora_workbench_integration/README.md

 Drupal 8/9 Module required by [Islandora Workbench](https://github.com/mjordan/islandora_workbench).
 Enables the following Views:

-* Terms in vocabulary (deprecated, see "Updates" below)
 * Term from URI
 * Term from term name
+* Terms in vocabulary (deprecated, see note in "Updates" below)

 Also enables the following REST resources: